umddb/cmsc424-fall2015/project1/README.md

 appear in the status table.
 Since the answer depends on the date on which the query is run, your answer wouldn't match the provided sample answer exactly (which was calculated around the time when the assignment was posted). <br>
 Order the result by the userid.

 8. Find the names of the 5 users with the largest number of friends.
-If there is a tie for the 5th place, all those users should be returned (as shown in the sample answers.txt).
+If there is a tie for the 5th place, all those users should be returned (as shown in the sample answers.txt).<br> Order by the user name.

 9. Group memberships and friendships tend to be correlated.
 For a specific group "g", let "n" denote the number of its members.
 There are